Aerial view of a rural Prince Edward County property on private well and septic

 It depends on location.
 The towns and villages, Picton, Wellington, Bloomfield, Consecon, and parts of Rossmore and Carrying Place, have municipal water and in some cases municipal sewer.
 But the large majority of Prince Edward County is rural, and rural properties rely on a private drilled well for water and a private septic system for wastewater.
 If you are buying anything outside the serviced village cores, you should assume you are buying a property on private well and septic, and do your due diligence accordingly.

-How do I know if a well will provide enough water for a household?
+How do I know if a well will provide enough water for a household in PEC?

 The measure is the well's flow rate, or yield, expressed in gallons per minute (GPM).
 A sustained yield of about 5 GPM is a common benchmark for comfortably supplying a typical family home, and many lenders will ask for a flow rate and potability test before financing a rural purchase.
 That said, yield is not the whole story.
 A lower-yield well paired with a large storage cistern can serve a household well, and a high-yield well can still produce hard or mineral-heavy water that needs treatment.
 Always ask for the well record, ask the seller about real-world performance through dry summers, and consider a flow test as a condition of your offer.